Modal Abstractions for Virtualizing Memory Addresses: Abstract

 In this paper, we introduce a modal abstraction to describe the truth of assertions relative to a specific virtual address space: [r]P indicating that P holds in the virtual address space rooted at r.
 Such modal assertions allow different address spaces to refer to each other, enabling complete verification of instruction sequences manipulating multiple address spaces.
-Using them effectively requires working with other assertions, such as points-to assertions in our separation logic, as relative to a given address space.
-We therefore define virtual points-to relations, which mimic hardware address translation, relative to a page table root.
-We demonstrate our approach with challenging fragments of VMM code showing that our approach handles examples beyond what prior work can address, including reasoning about a sequence of instructions as it changes address spaces.
-All definitions and theorems mentioned in this paper including the operational model of a RISC-like fragment of x86-64, a simple language run on this operational model, and a logic as an instantiation of the Iris framework are mechanized inside Coq.
+Using them effectively requires working with other assertions, such as points-to assertions about memory contents --- which implicitly depend on the address space they are used in.
+We therefore define virtual points-to assertions to definitionally mimic hardware address translation, relative to a page table root.
+We demonstrate our approach with challenging fragments of VMM code showing that our approach handles examples beyond what prior work can address, including reasoning about a sequence of instructions as it changes address spaces. \ifPLDI Our results are formalized for a RISC-like fragment of x86-64 assembly in Rocq. \looseness=-1 \else All definitions and theorems mentioned in this paper including the operational model of a RISC-like fragment of x86-64, a simple language run on this operational model, and a logic as an instantiation of the Iris framework are mechanized inside Rocq. \fi